tc39/proposal-ecmascript-sharedmem/LLVM_LIKE.md

   1. _R_ is memory-order before _W_, and
   1. There is no other shared memory event _E_ such that _R_ is memory-order before _E_ and _E_ is memory-order before _W_.

 NOTE: Unlike C++, there is no total memory ordering for all `"SeqCst"` events.
-Executions require that memory-order is total for all `"SeqCst"` events that is reads-from with other `"SeqCst"` events of the same range.
+Executions require that memory-order be total for all `"SeqCst"` events that is reads-from with other `"SeqCst"` events of the same range.
 Executions do not require that overlapping `"SeqCst"` events that race be totally ordered.

 ### Valid Executions